 - 1. Review the Regeneron STS Rules and Entry Instructions document and the Research Report Guidelines before you start.
-You must submit your answers within the Tasks below. - 2.
-Mark your calendar with these dates: - o Technical Support Deadline: Wednesday, November 11, 2020 at 8:00 p.m.
-Eastern Time - Application Deadline: Thursday, November 12, 2020 at 8:00 p.m.
+You may review the full set of Application Questions 2022, but must submit your answers within the Tasks below. - 2.
+Mark your calendar with these dates: - Technical Support Deadline: Tuesday, November 9, 2021 at 8:00 p.m.
+Eastern Time - Application Deadline: Wednesday, November 10, 2021 at 8:00 p.m.
 Eastern time - 3.
 Complete Tasks 1-11.
 Be sure to read the "Task Instructions" for each task. - You don't need to complete the application in one sitting; you may save your work and continue to edit up until the deadline.
 If you try to save an incomplete page containing required questions, you will receive a warning but the content will save. - Once you finish a task, mark it "complete" by pressing the green button at the bottom of the screen.
 You will see a green check mark next to the task. - To edit a task, open the task number then click on the three dots on the right side of the form.
 Click "edit."
-Once you are done editing, be sure to hit "mark to complete" to save your work. - All components of the application must be submitted through this online system.
-We recommend that you save your essays in a Word or other document to eliminate the risk of losing your work if there is a disruption in internet service. - You are required to read and sign the Ethics Statement before submitting your application.
-You can view this any time, but cannot sign it until you have completed all other required tasks. - 4.
+Once you are done editing, be sure to hit "mark to complete" to save your work. - All components of the application must be submitted through this online system. - Save your essays in a Word document to eliminate the risk of losing your work if there is a disruption in internet service. - You are required to read and sign the Ethics Statement before submitting your application. - 4.
 Request recommendations early in the application process through the online system.
 The High School Report includes a request for your transcript. - 5.
 Submit!
 You must click the "submit" button at the bottom of the task list to submit your application.
 We recommend downloading your full application for your records.
-You will not have access to download your application after November 12.
+You will not have access to download your application after November 10.